mitchthedavid/lcduino/README.md

 ###Adafruit Wiring
 ![Adafruit Wiring](https://github.com/mitchpehora/lcduino/blob/master/lcds___displays_rgblcdtest_t.jpg?raw=true)

-From there, you're good to add the hello_world_18lcd_rgb.ino sketch to your Arduino.
+From there, you're good to add the hello_world_18lcd_rgb.ino sketch located in the main folder to your Arduino.

+##Other Programs
+Each of the folders in the main repo represent a different program that I've written for the Arduino that takes advantage of the LCD Screen.
+Click on them to get more info.